AdaGold/solar-system-api/README.md

 ## Goal

-Our coding skills improve with repetition.
+* Improve our understand of Flask & SQL Alchemy with repetition

-Our goal is to practice creating a minimal Flask API in a pair or group setting.
+* Discuss and explain Flask code together in pair or group programming

-Pairing with other programmers will help create stronger understanding of the material, and improved skill at working with others.
-Software teams thrive on collaboration, so working side-by-side with someone while coding is vital!
+* Improve skill at working with others.
+    * Software teams thrive on collaboration, so working side-by-side with someone while coding is vital!

 In this activity, we will build a Solar System API.
 This API will store information about different planets.